Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - A chronic medical condition, such as diabetes, heart disease, or cancer

 What are the signs and symptoms of depression?

 - Appetite changes, or weight gain or loss

-- Fatigue or lack of energy
+- Fatigue (being mentally and physically tired) or lack of energy

 - Feeling restless, irritable, or withdrawn

-- Feeling worthless, hopeless, discouraged, or very guilty
+- Feeling worthless, hopeless, discouraged, or guilty

 - Trouble concentrating, remembering things, doing daily tasks, or making decisions